Got 10minutes to spare? Fancy playing a game? I guarantee you’ll spend 30minutes or so on it though…

 I came across this game about four years ago when we were running a business project in my last school and I have played it a few times since.
 Today I showed it to a bunch of Year 5/6 children who had a session of free time on the computers (pre-Sats treat) and many chose to play this and try and beat my score.

 The premise is simple.
 You have 14 days worth of business.
 Each day you buy cups, coffee, milk and sugar.
 You mix your ingredients, set a price and start the day.
 If people like your coffee then your sales will go up and if they don’t, then your reputation goes down.
+If you love coffee and drink it daily sign up for weekly coffee delivery.

 All simple enough right?
 Well, no. Each day, the milk goes off, sometimes sugar and/or coffee is ransacked or attacked by ants and the weather changes too.
 On hot days, people don’t want as much coffee do they?
 Also, the price you charge depends on the quality of the coffee.
 Oh and you need to think about your reputation too.
 So there are lots of variables coming into play.